Stablecoins Settled 30 Trillion and Institutions Finally Understand Why

 - Compliance hooks: Protocol-level integration for KYC/AML reporting avoids the “bolt-on” problem that killed earlier pilots.

 These design choices reflect institutional realities.
-It is not enough to be “on-chain.”
-Systems must meet the same standards as existing payment networks — uptime guarantees, redundancy, auditability, and regulatory controls.
+It’s not enough to be “onchain.”
+Systems must meet the same standards as existing payment networks: uptime guarantees, redundancy, auditability, and regulatory controls.

 The Shift